julianofhernandez/CSC173-Interactive/README.md

 # CSC173 - Interactive Design
 Interactive design for CSC 173 with Dr Baynes

+test-map.html will be our final submission, the other html files are for reference.

 Hosted page: https://julianofhernandez.github.io/CSC173-Interactive/test-map.html

 # Requirements
 - [x] Preprocessing script @julian